vondrejc/FFTHomPy/doc/users_guide.rst

     git clone https://github.com/vondrejc/FFTHomPy.git

+The code is implemented in `python <http://www.python.org/>`_ and supports versions 2 and 3.

-However, the software requires numerical libraries:
+The software also requires the following numerical libraries:
     * `numpy <http://www.numpy.org/>`_
     * `scipy <http://www.scipy.org/>`_